 Skip to main content

-The Best World Cup Intercontinental Playoff
+The Best World Cup Inter Confederation Playoff

-FIFA World Cup intercontinental playoffs are finally staged, and four teams have been decided to square off for the last two berths in this year's edition.
+FIFA World Cup interconfederation playoffs are finally staged, and four teams have been decided to square off for the last two berths in this year's edition.
 The AFC side, Iraq, will be taking on CONMEBOL’s Bolivia while the CONCACAF side, Jamaica, is fighting for the last spot versus the African side, RD Congo.
 Those matches will be held on March 31.

-In the history of the FIFA World Cup intercontinental playoff, there have been a few games which can be deemed unforgettable.
+In the history of the FIFA World Cup inter confederation playoff, there have been a few games which can be deemed unforgettable.
 Unsurprisingly, all involved Australia.
 The Socceroos have been regularly going through such a stage, especially during their time in OFC when they were the most unmatched dominant force in the region without an automatic berth in the tournament but often stumbled in the playoffs.

 Australia vs Peru (2022 FIFA World Cup Playoff)